Adaptation Approaches for Nearest Neighbor Language Models: k NN-LM Adaptation

 \subsection{\textit{k}NN Adaptation}

 Given that we choose to keep the memory footprint of our adaptation approaches small (relative to the pretraining footprint), we fix the pretraining datastore representations (and thus the Recall of the retrieved neighborhoods) and instead focus on improving the Precision.
-This leads to our second hypothesis: \begin{quote} \textit{Hypothesis-2} : Using squared L2 distance between the query and neighbor key vectors is not the optimal neighborhood scoring scheme.
-Instead, a more optimal scoring function can be learned for each domain. \end{quote} We propose learning a domain-optimized scoring function (a \textbf{Rescorer}) that learns to assign more weight to retrieved neighbors containing the ground-truth label.
+This leads to our second hypothesis: \begin{quote} \textit{Hypothesis-2} : Using squared L2 distance between the query and neighbor key vectors is not the optimal neighbor scoring scheme.
+Instead, a more optimal scoring function can be learned for each domain. \end{quote} We propose learning a domain-optimized scoring function (a Rescorer) that learns to assign more weight to retrieved neighbors containing the ground-truth label.
 We discuss the setup and architecture for the Rescorer in more detail subsequently.

-\paragraph{Rescorer Formulation} Given a query vector $\vec{c_q}$ obtained from LM\textsubscript{a}, we retrieve a large set of neighbors $\mathcal{K}$.
-Each retrieved neighborhood tuple $(\vec{c}_i, w_i) \in \mathcal{K}$ is passed through a neural module to obtain a domain-optimized score $s_i^r$.
+\paragraph{Rescorer Formulation:} Given a query vector $\vec{c_q}$ obtained from LM\textsubscript{a}, we retrieve a large set of neighbors $\mathcal{K}$.
+Each retrieved neighbor tuple $(\vec{c}_i, w_i) \in \mathcal{K}$ is passed through a neural module to obtain a domain-optimized score $s_i^r$.
 Let $f^r(\cdot): \mathbb{R}^{d_r} \to \mathbb{R}$ denote the Rescorer function.
-Its input is a set of four vectors: query $\vec{c_q}$, neighbor key vector $\vec{c_i}$, token embedding of the neighbor value $w_i$, as well as six features $\vec{x_i}= \{x_1, \ldots, x_6\}$, created from the pairwise dot products and pairwise euclidean distances between all the input vectors\footnote[4]{We find that using these extra features produces the best quality Rescorer.}.
+Its input is a set of three vectors: query $\vec{c_q}$, neighbor key vector $\vec{c_i}$, token embedding of the neighbor value $w_i$, as well as six features $\vec{x_i}= \{x_1, \ldots, x_6\}$ obtained from the pairwise dot products and pairwise euclidean distances between these three vectors\footnote[4]{We find that using these extra features produces the best quality Rescorer.}.
 The total input dimension is; $d_r$ = $3d_h + 6$ where $d_h$ is the dimension of the LM contextual representation.
 The final neighbor score $s_i'$ can be computed as\footnote[5]{We empirically observed that combining the learned and distance-based scores produces the best results.}: